cytoscape/cytoscape.js-elk/README.md

     // Or look at demo.html for an example.
     // Enums use the name of the enum e.g.
     // 'searchOrder': 'DFS'
+    //
+    // The main field to set is `algorithm`, which controls which particular
+    // layout algorithm is used.
   },
   priority: function( edge ){ return null; }, // Edges with a non-nil value are skipped when geedy edge cycle breaking is enabled
 };